Ireland national international rules football team

-This article concerns the men's team; for information on the Irish women's team, see Ireland women's international rules football team.

-This article concerns the hybrid sport of International Rules Football; for information on Ireland's national Australian Rules Football team, see Ireland national Australian rules football team.

 The Ireland international rules football team is the representative team for Ireland in international rules football, a compromise between Gaelic football and Australian rules football.
 The team is made up of Irish players from the Gaelic Athletic Association and Australian Football League.

 Prior to 2006, an under-19 and under-17 team had participated in a similar series, while a women's team participated in 2006.
 Currently, the Ireland team plays at least one of its home games at Croke Park, with recent alternative venues being Pearse Stadium in Galway in 2006, the Gaelic Grounds in Limerick in 2010 and Breffni Park in Cavan in 2013.

 At present the only team Ireland plays is the Australia international rules football team, on an annual basis in the International Rules Series.
 As of 2015, Ireland have won ten of 19 series, won 21 of 40 test matches played and participated in two draws, all since the inaugural 1984 Series.